KerfuffleV2/llm-samplers/README.md

 Also a fairly simple example of using Mirostat with my RWKV project here: https://github.com/KerfuffleV2/smolrsrwkv/blob/60b8e8bfe64f157f1800445128af3b4adbbc64c1/smolrwkv-cli/src/main.rs#L139-L164

+For notes on migrating from 0.0.6 to 0.0.7, see below.

 ## Samplers

 Using the term "sampler" here loosely, perhaps it should be renamed in the future.
 Right now a "sampler"